jizhang495/eca-actuation-test/docs/SETUP.md

 ## System Requirements

 ### Hardware
-- Windows 10/11 (recommended) or Linux
+- Linux or Windows 10/11
 - USB ports for instruments
 - Minimum 4GB RAM
-- 100MB free disk space
+- Free disk space for session CSVs and camera movies; long camera runs can be large

 ### Software
 - [uv](https://github.com/astral-sh/uv) package manager
 - Node.js 18 or higher
 - VISA drivers (NI-VISA recommended)
 - USB drivers for instruments
+- ffmpeg for MOV to MP4 conversion when camera download/compression is used

 ## Step-by-Step Setup